oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Server-Side Request Forgery

-The JWT Issuer Metadata configuration is retrieved from the JWT Issuer by the Holder or Verifier.
+The JWT VC Issuer Metadata configuration is retrieved from the JWT VC Issuer by the Holder or Verifier.
 Similar to other metadata endpoints, the URL for the retrieval MUST be considered an untrusted value and could be a vector for Server-Side Request Forgery (SSRF) attacks.

-Before making a request to the JWT Issuer Metadata endpoint, the Holder or Verifier MUST validate the URL to ensure that it is a valid HTTPS URL and that it does not point to internal resources.
+Before making a request to the JWT VC Issuer Metadata endpoint, the Holder or Verifier MUST validate the URL to ensure that it is a valid HTTPS URL and that it does not point to internal resources.
 This requires, in particular, ensuring that the host part of the URL does not address an internal service (by IP